Do you want to celebrate Thanksgiving while you are away from home? Here's where to find that turkey dinner in the UK.

-- The Red Lion, (2 Castelnau, Barnes, London SW13 9RU, Telephone: +44 (0)20 8748 2984) has a healthy American contingent of supporters and they've been laying on a traditional American style turkey feast with all the trimmings for more 14 years (as of 2018).
+- The Red Lion, (2 Castelnau, Barnes, London SW13 9RU, Telephone: +44 (0)20 8748 2984) has a healthy American contingent of supporters and they've been laying on a traditional American style turkey feast with all the trimmings for more than 15 years.
 There are two sittings - at 5:30 and 8 p.m. and the later sitting is for adults only.
-And for remarkably reasonable prices of less than £30, they serve up a generous spread that even includes pumpkin pie.
+And for remarkably reasonable prices they serve up a generous spread that even includes pumpkin pie.
 We've sampled their Christmas feast (see 10 Great Pubs for Christmas Lunch) and we can report the quality is terrific and they don't skimp.

 - The Riding House Cafe on Great Titchfield Street, London, go for the real spirit of the holiday to the Thanksgiving feast by serving it as a shared meal at a communal table.
 Arrive with friends or on your own, it's all done as a sharing feast.
 The menu might be a home-style meal with turkey, cornbread stuffing, sweet potatoes, mac and cheese, and more trimmings.
 Every year there is a specially created cocktail.
 As if, as in the past they've spread the Thanksgiving cheer to their two sister restaurants - The Rail House Cafe, near Victoria and Village East on Bermondsey Street.
 Same price and pretty much the same menu at all three.

 - Christophers, Covent Garden - Diners keep voting this restaurant one of London's best for turkey day.
-Expect to celebrate in chic surroundings for a relatively reasonable price of £65 for three courses in 2018.
-Chow down on ballatine of turkey stuffed with cornbread, hazelnut and cherry stuffing and plenty of other examples of holiday excess.
-I'd love to try the corn and chorizo chowder or the caramelized Orkney scallops with maple-roasted parsnip cream.
+Expect to celebrate with three courses in chic surroundings for a moderate fine dining price.
+In 2018, diners chowed down on ballotine of turkey stuffed with cornbread, hazelnut and cherry stuffing and plenty of other examples of holiday excess -corn and chorizo chowder, caramelized Orkney scallops with maple-roasted parsnip cream.
 Baked pecan pie cheesecake anyone?
 How about pumpkin pie with honey bourbon creme chantilly or apple and almond cobbler?
 True vegetarians get a fair deal here too, with meat-free and fish-free starters and mains.
 Foodies rave about the place.